Price of Anarchy with Heterogeneous Latency Functions: Part II - PoA for Atomic Flows

 \end{lemma}

-\paragraph{Analyzing PoA bounds for Cycles} We next show that PoA can be estimated by considering at most one cycle per commodity instead of all cycles.
+We next show that PoA can be estimated by considering at most one cycle per commodity instead of all cycles.
 Throughout this subsection, let $a = a_1/a_2$ where $a_1$ and $a_2$ represent coefficients of commodity 1 and commodity 2 in the affine uniform delay function.